 Men’s Bucket Hats

-Although these were once practical fisherman’s hats for the brim’s shape and ability to secure hooks to the exterior, this type of hat gained pop-culture popularity through the late ‘80s, early ‘90s rave culture.
+Although these were once practical fisherman’s hats for the brim’s shape and ability to secure hooks to the exterior, this type of hat for men gained pop-culture popularity through the late ‘80s, early ‘90s rave culture.

 Due to the ‘90s revival over the past few years, bucket hats have been a fixture on the runway.
 Regardless of its origins, the bucket hat sports an unstructured design made out of cotton, wool, or tweed, a downward-angled brim that can be folded up, and multiple eyelets for breathability.